pierre-cm/galbe/docs/schemas.md

 })
 ```

-This means that in the case where the username wouldn't pass the validation, the full request body including the `heavyImageFile` would have been processed for nothing as it is not used.
-Inducing unnecessary time and resource consumption.
+This means that in the case where the username wouldn't pass the validation, the full request body, including the `heavyImageFile`, would have been processed for nothing, as it is not used.
+This would induce unnecessary time and resource consumption.

-The `STStream` Schema Type wrapper was created to remediate to that issue.
+The `STStream` Schema Type wrapper was created to remediate to remediate this issue.
 In practice it allows you to perform validations on the fly.

-Now in your handler, instead of receiving an object as ctx.body, you'll receive an [AsyncGenerator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/AsyncGenerator).
+Now in your handler, instead of receiving an object as `ctx.body`, you will receive an [AsyncGenerator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/AsyncGenerator).

 ```ts
 galbe.post(